masterking32/WoW-Server-Relay/README.md

 5. Open the `Command Prompt`, navigate to the project directory.
 6. Run the command `node app.js`.
 7. Ensure that the necessary ports are open in your firewall.

+Note: For optimal performance, support for real user IP, and to ensure the IP ban function works on your server, you need to make some modifications to your core.
+Please read [this section](https://github.com/masterking32/WoW-Server-Relay?tab=readme-ov-file#does-trinitycoreazerothcore-support-this-packet) and apply the necessary changes to your core.

 ---